 1) We are always looking for volunteers for different activities (e.g. social media, event planning, project management, graphic design, marketing, fundraising, administration, legal advising, etc.).
 When you contact us please let us know what you are good at or interested in doing and we will consider your request against available tasks.
 We also have a few committees that are welcoming volunteers.

 2) Want to spotlight your business?
-For each event or lunch, we seek four to six sponsors of $50 each to cover meals, snacks, and drinks.
+For each event or lunch, we seek sponsors to cover meals, snacks, and drinks (~$250).
 Event sponsors get to share with attendees about your business and we mention them on our Facebook page.

 None currently, but we will soon implement a subscription-based model as well as identify other sponsorship opportunities to cover our operational expenses.
 We rely on sponsors to cover our events.